James Taylor Ellyson: Politics

 Ellyson was active in the Lost Cause movement, as well as revitalized the state's Democratic Party from the postwar Conservative Party of Virginia which his father had helped John S. Barbour, Jr. found.
 J. Taylor Ellyson worked with the Martin Organization and helped pass many Jim Crow laws.
 He was an unsuccessful candidate for the Democratic nomination for governor in 1897 (fellow Confederate veteran James Hoge Tyler winning the party's nomination, then easily winning the general election).
 Ellyson served as president of the Jefferson Davis Monument Association and of the Richmond Howitzers Association.
 Active in both the R. E. Lee and George E. Pickett Camps of Confederate veterans, Ellyson represented both in the annual conventions of United Confederate Veterans.
 A member of the Westmoreland and Commonwealth Clubs, as well as the Society for the Preservation of Virginia Antiquities and the Confederate Memorial and Literary Society, J. Taylor Ellyson also raised funds and otherwise helped construct a new building for the Virginia Historical Society in Richmond's then-developing Fan District that included many murals promoting the losing Confederate cause.

 His father had served on the Board of Trustees of Richmond College, including as its president from 1886 until his death in 1890.
 J. Taylor Ellyson was then elected to the institution's Board of Trustees, and served from 1891–1919.
 Ellyson helped select the institution's longest-serving President, Frederic W. Boatwright, in 1895.
 He served as the Board's president from 1908 until his own death in 1919.
 Ellyson also served at least 31 years as executive officer of the education board of the Baptist General Association of Virginia, and also on the state mission board and the orphanage board.

 Death

 Ellyson left his statewide office in 1918 and died just over a year later.
-Like his parents, he is buried in Hollywood Cemetery in Richmond.